November 29 2023

 - We may not be able to contact a member when we need to.

-Where practicable, we use secure methods of communication and backup systems to protect information from misuse, loss, unauthorised access, modification and disclosure.
+We use secure methods of communication and back-up systems to protect information from misuse, loss, unauthorised access, modification and disclosure.
 This includes use of encrypted email, although this may not be practicable for all communications, particularly with members and their representatives.

 Our information systems and files are kept secured from unauthorised access.
-We have procedures in place to ensure that our staff only have access to personal information in our databases to the extent that they need it in order to perform their job.
+We have procedures in place to ensure that our staff and services providers only have access to personal information in our databases to the extent that they need it in order to perform their role or contracted service.

-Our staff, service providers and business partners have been informed of the importance we place on protecting members’ privacy and their role in helping us to do so.
-All of our staff who handle personal information are required to undergo privacy training.
+Our staff, service providers and business partners have been informed of the importance we place on protecting members' privacy and their role in helping us to do so.
+All of our staff who handle personal information are required to complete annual privacy training.

 In order to ensure that the personal information we hold is accurate and up-to-date, we have systems to ensure that when we receive new or updated information about an individual, all relevant records are updated.
 From time-to-time we review our data holdings to ensure the accuracy of personal data.
 This may involve data matching with personal information held by other agencies.

-We are required to take reasonable steps to destroy personal information when it is no longer required.
+We will take reasonable steps to destroy personal information when it is no longer required.
 We do this by reviewing and removing out-of-date files and databases (subject to any legal obligation to retain information and for archiving in compliance with the Public Records Act 1973).